 As an alternative to torn paper you can also make this paper plate rainbow with paint or puffy paint.
 Just follow the same steps but have kids paint on their rainbow instead.

-Scrap Paper – we used red, orange, yellow, green, blue and purple
+- Scrap Paper – we used red, orange, yellow, green, blue and purple.
+You can get an assortment of colored cardstock or use construction paper.

-Glue – we used a glue stick for the paper and extra strong glue for the cotton balls
+- Glue – a glue stick for the paper and tacky glue for the cotton balls

 How to Make a Paper Plate Rainbow